The folks at Prezi have created a new product that’s called Nutshell. Is this a

 To get started, follow these steps:

-with the Nutshell app visible, as shown in Figure 1, below.
-Click the Get button, highlighted in
+- Visit the App Store on your iOS device, and search for Nutshell.
+You will find the Nutshell app, as shown in Figure 1, below.
+Click the Get button, highlighted in red

 Figure 1: Install Nutshell on your iOS device